PLAN YOUR VISIT

 Members and guests may park in the Eucalyptus Grove parking lot, the Marina parking lot, or the Captain’s House parking lot.
 If you’ve paid for a daily parking pass from the county park, you may also use this parking pass at the Beach parking lot and the Magic Mountain Playground parking lot.

-Yes, one of our outdoor restrooms has a changing table.
+Yes, one of our outdoor restrooms has a changing table and both of our indoor restrooms have changing tables.

 We encourage all members and guests to reserve tickets online prior to their visit.
-Drop-ins are welcome 15 minutes after the hour.
+Drop-ins are welcome 15 minutes after each hour.
 There may be a wait.
-Tickets are sold on the hour.
-Discount tickets are not sold in advance.
-If you have any questions about discount tickets please email [email protected]
+Anyone wishing to access tickets using a discount (Discover & Go, teacher, military, AZA/ASTC reciprocal museum, Museums for All or others) may purchase onsite only.

 All members and guests are encouraged to reserve a timed ticket.
 Drop-ins are welcome 15 minutes after the hour.
 There may be a wait.
 As a member, you will not be charged for the tickets of the people named on your membership.
 Please bring your tickets, member card and photo ID with you when you visit.

-If you need to pay cash or by check for a ticket, please contact CuriOdyssey at (650) 342-7755 or [email protected] at least one week before your planned visit date.
+If you need to pay cash or by check for a ticket, please purchase your tickets in person.

 If you qualify for discounted admission (Museums for All, ASTC or AZA reciprocal membership, teacher, military, etc.), discount tickets are available at the door Wednesday through Sunday after 12noon.
-Discount tickets are not sold in advance.
+You may purchase tickets onsite only.
 If you have any questions about discount tickets please email [email protected]

 General Well-Being and Enhanced Wellness